-Angel investors typically have a lot of questions when it comes to participating vs non-participating liquidation preference.
+Angel investors typically have many questions about participating vs non-participating liquidation preferences.

 In this blog post, we'll explore all these topics and more as we discuss participating vs non-participating liquidation preference in detail.
 We’ll look at how each type works, understand the calculations associated with them, learn about ways to structure deals and discover potential tax implications that come along with both types of preferences.